kobotoolbox/kpi/jsapp/js/components/processing/README.md

 ## How it works in a nutshell

 An `asset` (of type `survey`) has two new properties:
+- `advanced_features` - We use this to enable features.
+We define `transcipt` and `translation` and manage their lists of enabled languages (language codes).
+By changing them we cause the Back end code to rebuild the schema.

-- `advanced_submission_schema` - Here we describe what kind of properties would be stored inside `advanced_features`.
-Whenever we `PATCH` the `asset`'s `advanced_features` object, Back end is verifying if the data matches the schema.
+- `advanced_submission_schema` - It describes what kind of additional data can be added to the submission object (inside `_supplementalDetails`).
+It holds a very detailed information for each of transcriptable questions (only some of the question types can be used with processing feature).
+Whenever we add a transcript or a translation Back end is verifying if the request data matches the schema.

+Submission object has one new property:
-- `advanced_features` - It holds the list of languages being enabled for both transcript and translations.
+- `_supplementalDetails` - Here the actual transcript and translation text is being stored.

 NOTE: Front-end code uses name `transx` to mean both `transcript` and `translation`.

 ### Step 1.
 Enabling advanced features for given asset

+Every Project starts with no advanced features enabled.

 Whenever user visits Single Processing route for the first time for given Project, we make a call for enabling `advanced_features`.
-Initially we enable `transcript` and `translations`.
-We start with zero languages available (more on this below) at first.
+Initially we enable `transcript` and `translation` with zero languages, because we don't know yet in what languages user would add the text.
 Back end will search for all transcriptable questions and include their names in schema.

-Enabling advanced feature means simply that we set the schema to suggest that transcript and translations will be added.
-Every Project starts with no advanced features.

 After activating the Project to use advanced features, you will find the actual feature endpoint at `advanced_submission_schema.url`.
-We use this endpoint to:
+We use this endpoint in two ways:

-1. `GET` with Submission ID (mandatory) - retrieves current transcript and translations for Project for given submission.
+- `GET` with Submission ID (mandatory) - retrieves current transcript and translations for Project for given submission.
-2. `POST` stires transcript/translation text.
+- `POST` stires transcript/translation text.

 ### Step 2.
 Adding a transcript or translation